ELLDER054/Learning-Cryptography-One-Byte-at-a-Time-A-Practical-Guide-for-Curious-Minds/README.md

-## My code playground for cryptography
+## My code playground for cryptographic programs
 # Learning Cryptography: One Byte at a Time
 ## — A Practical Guide for Curious Minds —
 * Note this is for education, not for professional use.
 My journey may be beneficial for others making the same trek, but it does not **at all** contain the best, fastest, most efficient programs in the world.
 The code is heavily-commented and all of my own confusions are honestly revealed as I made this journey myself.